 If you have also acquired the C204B Vacuum stage top, it needs to be inserted to your sample stage.
-If you have T310 Manual sample stage or T320 Automatic X sample stage, the vacuum stage top is simply inserted to replace the current stage top you have by loosening the thumb screw fixing the stage top and inserting the new stage top.
+If you have T310 Manual sample stage, T320 Automatic X sample stage, or T3X0L Large sample stage top the vacuum stage top is simply inserted to replace the current stage top you have by loosening the thumb screw fixing the stage top and inserting the new stage top.
 If you have T330 Automatic XYZ sample stage, the change is done by only switching the upper plate of the vacuum stage top into to the T330.
 Please see the pictures below for instructions.